Waiver of Subrogation

 B. Transfer of the Rights to Recover

 You can also collect funds from your insurance company in this scenario.
 In doing so, you, the policyholder, give the rights to recovery to your insurance company.
-This is called “the tranfer of the right of recovery.”
+This is called “the transfer of the right of recovery.”

 C. Subrogation